DJATOM/x265-aMod/doc/reST/cli.rst

 .. option:: --sbrc, --no-sbrc

-	To enable and disable segment based rate control.
+	To enable and disable segment-based rate control.
+SBRC controls the overflow with segment sizes, and it is based on the Capped CRF mode.
 Segment duration depends on the keyframe interval specified.
-If unspecified,default keyframe interval will be used.
+If unspecified, the default keyframe interval will be used.
 Default: disabled. **Experimental Feature**

 .. option:: --hevc-aq